Published 2009; Updated 2013 and 2018

-Step 5: Rinsing
+Step 5: Rinsing & Drying

 After manual or automated disinfection has been performed, cystoscopes should be thoroughly rinsed and channels flushed to ensure that all traces of the disinfectant solution are adequately removed.
 Rinsing may be done with sterile water, filtered water, or tap water.
 If tap water is used for rinsing, then the instrument should also be rinsed with ethyl or isopropyl alcohol after the tap water rinse.
 Rinse water should be discarded after each use.
 Air should then be flushed through the channels to remove residual water, and the exterior surfaces dried with a soft, lint-free towel.

 Step 7: Storage

 Flexible cystoscopes should be stored in a manner that will protect them from damage and contamination.
 Removable parts (valves, stopcocks, etc.) should not be attached to the cystoscope during storage.
-Scopes should be hung in a protected area that will facilitate thorough drying.
+Scopes should be hung vertically in a protected area that will facilitate thorough drying.
 If it is not possible to hang the scopes, they should be stored in a well-ventilated area.
 The cystoscope's shipping container should not be used for storage, as bacteria can proliferate in its dark, moist environment.
 Protocols should be developed to ensure that users can readily identify a cystoscope that has been properly processed and is ready for patient use.
 The maximum acceptable storage interval before reprocessing becomes necessary has not been well defined, but 7-10 days appears safe.
-9,10

 Reprocessing of Rigid Cystoscopes